 NSF Certification

-Not every filtration system will be NSF certified.
-NSF-certified products also are made from components that will not leach more contaminants into the water, such as plastic made with bisphenol A (BPA), a synthetic chemical that’s been linked to hormone disruption in humans.
+Not every filtration system will be NSF-certified.
+NSF-certified products are also made from components that will not leach more contaminants into the water, such as plastic made with bisphenol A (BPA), a synthetic chemical that’s been linked to hormone disruption in humans.

 Installation

 Some whole-house filtration systems are easier to install than others.
 While some systems are easy enough to install yourself, others will require professional assistance.
 Some filtration systems have an installation kit to make installation easier.
-Other systems will recommend that a professional install the filtration system, if you’re not familiar with plumbing.
+Other systems will recommend that a professional install the filtration system if you’re not familiar with plumbing.

 Although ease of installation is certainly a factor to consider when looking for the best well water filtration system, it may not be the sole deciding factor.
 After all, ensuring the system can filter out the water’s specific contaminants is more important than the installation process.